UkoeHB/cobweb_book/books/src/cob_marker.md

         });
 }
 ```
-Now lets add despawning button, we can use `on_pressed` along with a normal bevy query.
+Now let's add despawning button, we can use `on_pressed` along with a normal bevy query.

 ```rs
 use bevy::prelude::*;